SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/04-send-messages-and-monitor/README.md

 We've successfully sent a message to our integration flow.
 Now, let's have a look at the monitoring section to check the status of messages sent to our Cloud Integration tenant.

-## Monitoring
+## Monitor > Integrations

 SAP Cloud Integration provides us monitoring capabilities out-of-the-box.
 We can check the status of messages and integration content artefacts for our tenant via the Monitor section.

-👉 Go to the Monitor section of SAP Cloud Integration.
-A start page like the one below will be on display.
+👉 Go to the *Monitor > Integrations component* of the SAP Integration Suite.
+A page like the one below will be on display.

 ![Monitor section](assets/monitoring.png)
 <p align = "center">